darshitparmar/Spotify_New_Releases/README.md

 # Spotify_Data_Pipeline
-This is an end-to-end pipeline which will fetch data using the spotify api and aws lambda daily scheduled using an Event Trigger and store it as a csv in AWS S3 Bucket.
-This data will then be transformed using a Jupyter Notebook and sent to a postgre database staging table.
-The staging tables have defined Functions and Triggers that are activated once the data is inserted and will be inserted into their respective tables based on snowflake design.
+This end-to-end pipeline will fetch data using the Spotify API and AWS Lambda scheduled daily using an Event Trigger and store it as a CSV in AWS S3 Bucket.
+This data will then be transformed using a Jupyter Notebook and sent to a Postgres database staging table.
+The staging tables have defined Functions and Triggers that are activated once the data is inserted into their respective tables based on Snowflake schema design.

 Pipeline Design
 ![Spotify Data Pipeline](https://github.com/user-attachments/assets/b4ed2571-e162-41ce-816f-a06614257084)